Simulating image coaddition with the Nancy Grace Roman Space Telescope: III. Software improvements and new linear

-Once the input pixels are partitioned, the {\tt Block} instance reorganizes the input data into an $(n_1+2) \times (n_1+2)$ array of {\tt InStamp} instances.
+Each {\sc PyImcom} run corresponds to the coaddition of a block.
+It starts by parsing the configuration and preparing the input data (see Section~\ref{ss:app-config}).
+Since a {\slshape Roman} image ($7.5 \times 7.5 \,{\rm arcmin}^2$) is much larger than an {\sc Imcom} block ($1.0 \times 1.0 \,{\rm arcmin}^2$ in \papone\ and this paper), {\sc PyImcom} partitions input pixels and only stores information about relevant ones in order to save memory space (or avoid using virtual memory for this purpose).
+An example of partitioning results is shown in the upper panel of Fig.~\ref{fig:inpix}; the expected maximum number of input pixels per exposure per postage stamp is $\lceil n_2\Delta\theta / s_{\rm in}\rceil^2 = \lceil 1.25/0.11\rceil^2 = 144$, where $\lceil \cdot\rceil$ is the ceiling function and $s_{\rm in} = 0.11 \,{\rm arcsec}$ is the native pixel size of {\slshape Roman}. {\tt InImage} instances request slightly more storage than this estimate to account for plate distortions.

 For each output postage stamp, {\sc PyImcom} selects all input pixels within an acceptance radius $\rho_{\rm acc}$ (the {\tt INPAD} configuration entry) of its output pixels (not including transition pixels), and the reorganization is to facilitate this process.
 An example of such selection is shown in the lower panel of Fig.~\ref{fig:inpix}, where $\rho_{\rm acc}$ is set to $1.25 \,{\rm arcsec}$ following \papone, coincidentally equal to the postage stamp size $n_2\Delta\theta$.
 Given this layout, the expected number of input pixels relevant to an output stamp is

 where the subscript ``rdsq'' stands for rounded square, and $\bar{n}_{\rm image}$ is the mean coverage, which can be strictly defined as the number of unmasked input pixels per unit area.
 For the \papone\ acceptance radius, this yields $\langle n\rangle_{\rm rdsq} \approx 1051 \;\bar{n}_{\rm image}$.
 See Section~\ref{ss:iter-kernel} for an alternative layout; the choice of $\rho_{\rm acc}$ will be examined in \papfour.
-Upon completion of the reorganization, input data are removed from {\tt InImage} instances, which are however kept as interfaces to input PSFs and plate distortions; an $n_1 \times n_1$ array of {\tt OutStamp} instances are then initialized to coadd the block stamp by stamp.\footnote{To support extra postage stamps and use the same indices, {\sc PyImcom} always makes $(n_1 + 2 {\tt PAD} + 2) \times (n_1 + 2 {\tt PAD} + 2)$ arrays (implemented as Python nested lists) for both {\tt InImage} and {\tt OutStamp} instances, using the Python {\tt None} object as placeholders.}